SrzStephen/DisaVu/README.md

    the after image, and feed it to the building damage model.
 6. Map the polygon back into [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/) lat lon pairs.

-The output of these lat lon pairs is then fed into the frontend to generate the building polygons and heatmaps.
+The output of these lat lon pairs is then fed into the frontend to generate the building polygons.
+These polygons are then served by the geoserv rust package, generating heatmaps on the fly based on the users view window.

 ###### Example of this output